 An ideal accent tree for smaller home landscapes, features extremely fragrant star-shaped light pink flowers in early spring with numerous petals, upright and multi-stemmed, fast growing; flowers may be occasionally lost to late spring frosts

 Pink Stardust Magnolia is blanketed in stunning fragrant pink star-shaped flowers with white overtones and yellow eyes at the ends of the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn coppery-bronze in fall.
 The fruits are showy pink pods displayed in early fall.